guidefari/here_hugo/content/book/missing-readme.md

 Not everything is supposed to be retried, sometimes it's best to let the software crash and let a human trigger the retry. e.g. when writing data, executing some business process, or something with side-effects.

+## Misc note about logging
+> Beware that changing log verbosity and configuration can eliminate race conditions and bugs because it slows down the application.
+If you enable verbose logging to debug an issue and discover a bug disappears, the logging change itself might be the reason.

+I'm yet to experience this, hopefully never.
+But it feels like the sort of thing that'd be useful to know on a random Tuesday evening a few years down the line.

+## Metrics
+There are 3 common metric types:
+1. Counters - Measure the number of times an event occurs.
+These only go up, or reset to 0 when a process restarts.
+2. Gauges - For point-in-time measurements
+3. Histograms - These break events into ranges based on their magnitude.
+They commonly measure the amount of time requests take, or data payload sizes.

+> Measurements are cheap; you should use them extensively.

+Non-exhaustive list of things to measure
+- CPU-intensive operations
+- I/O-intensive operations
+- Exceptions & errors - counters
+- Remote requests and responses - histograms
+- Resources pools - you can use guages for this

 ## Evolving API’s
 - Forward compatibility & backward compatibility